-It is important that the supply source is able to withstand the average current consumption occurring during Tx / Rx call at maximum RF power level (see the SARA-R5 series data sheet [1]).
+It is important that the supply source can withstand the average current consumption occurring during Tx / Rx call at maximum RF power level (see the SARA-R5 series data sheet [1]).

-The 3 VCC pins of SARA-R5 series modules are internally connected each other to both the internal Power Amplifier and the internal baseband Power Management Unit.
+The 3 VCC pins of SARA-R5 series modules are internally connected each other to both the internal power amplifier and the internal baseband power management unit.